MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 imported from a module or snap-in because you cannot use a call operator or a qualified name to run them.

-For example, if you type a Get-Map function in your session, and you import a function called Get-Map, the original function is replaced.
+For example, if you type a "Get-Map" function in your session, and you import a function called "Get-Map", the original function is replaced.
 You cannot retrieve it in the current session.

 # AVOIDING NAME CONFLICTS